Amazon’s growing spending on Seattle politics includes a spate of donations from Jeff Bezos’ ‘S Team’

 “I think part of this is a life-cycle thing,” O’Mara said, adding, “Amazon was conspicuously absent for so long.”

 Amazon’s growing political involvement has coincided with a significant increase in its local philanthropy, focused on the hot-button issue of homelessness.
-Last week, a new shelter for homeless families opened as part of a new Amazon office building — a project to which the company is contributing $100 million over 10 years.
+Last week, Amazon unveiled a shelter for homeless families as part of a new company office building set to open early next year — a project to which the company is contributing $100 million over 10 years.

 In a company of more than 650,000 employees, a small group of long-tenured senior executives meets regularly to chart Amazon’s strategy, make its biggest decisions and review major missteps.
 This year, a majority of the 18-person S Team became politically active in Seattle.

-Note: An earlier version of this article gave an incorrect title for Markham McIntyre and said the shelter at Amazon for homeless families had opened already; it opens early next year.